This Surprisingly Versatile Account Should Be in Your Retirement Plan

 Non-medical HSA withdrawals will count as taxable income, though.
 Only withdrawals for qualifying medical expenses are tax-free.

 This means that once you turn 65, your HSA can double as a traditional retirement savings plan.
-So if you end up with a large sum of money in that account, you can rest assured that it won’t go to waste, even if your health care needs end up costing a lot less money than expected.
+If you end up with a large sum of money in that account, you can rest assured that it won’t go to waste, even if your health care needs end up costing a lot less money than expected.

 Are you eligible for an HSA?